-Matthew's research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and has co-authored the first substantive text on 'The Law and Autonomous Vehicles' (January 2019).
-Matthew has presented his research at major industry conferences both nationally and internationally and has been cited by several newspapers including the Times and the Guardian.
+My research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and has co-authored the first substantive text on 'The Law and Autonomous Vehicles' (January 2019).
+I have presented my research at major industry conferences both nationally and internationally and have been cited by several newspapers including the Times and the Guardian.

 The Law and Autonomous Vehicles (With Lucy McCormick and Dr Kyriaki Noussia) (Informa, 2019)

 Matthew Channon and James Marson, 'Liability for Cyber Security Breaches of Connected and Autonomous Vehicles' (2021) 43 Computer Law and Security Review.